 He removed the old Wix Transmission filter and snapped in the new one.
-Installed the oil pan and then added six quarts of the Amsoil ATF into the transmission fill tube to replace the ATF that was in the oil pan.
+Installed the oil pan and then added six quarts of the Amsoil Transmission Fluid into the transmission fill tube to replace the ATF that was in the oil pan.
 The transmission holds 14 quarts of oil.

 NOTE: If your transmission has a transmission oil filter…insist that it be changed whenever you change the transmission fluid.
 Some dealerships will try and persuade you not to drop the oil pan…because it will take longer to change the oil.
 And will cost you a little more money in labor.

-By the way…just dropping the transmission oil pan and adding 4-6 quarts of oil without flushing…you’ve left half the ATF in the converter.
-So your adding good oil with not so good oil.
+By the way… dropping the transmission oil pan and adding 4-6 quarts of oil without flushing…you’ve left half the ATF in the converter.
+So you’re adding good oil with not-so-good oil.
 The good ATF fluid becomes diluted and will not last a normal transmission oil change of 50-100,000 miles.

-Flushing Your Transmission With Amsoil ATF…May Make It Almost Immortal
+Flushing Your Transmission With Amsoil Transmission Fluid…May Make It Almost Immortal